Building a Chicken Coop

 Sometimes people are giving them away or selling them for a bargain, so look in your local paper or on Craig's list.

-size of your dog's cage as to how many chickens you will comfortably fit.
+size of your dog's cage or house as to how many chickens will comfortably

 Go to Types of Eggs

 Return to Raising Chickens